Peter Kay Family History

 Overview

-Peter John Kay was born on July 2nd, 1973 to Michael John and Margaret Deirdre Kay in Bolton, Lancashire.
+Peter John Kay was born on July 2nd, 1973 to Michael John and Margaret Deirdre Kay in Farnworth near Bolton in Lancashire.
 His mother was Irish Catholic and Peter was brought up in her faith.
+Peter grew up in a terraced house in Bolton with his parents, grandparents and younger sister Julie.

 By his mid-teens he was working in a variety of odd jobs around the town before taking an HND (Higher National Diploma) in media performance at Salford University.

-His persona and mundane yet humorous take on everyday life endeared himself to audiences.
+Peter’s persona and mundane yet humorous take on everyday life endeared himself to audiences.
 But he did not chase fame.
-He is a private person and would disappear for long stretches of time, often – it would appear – to Ireland, either to his mother’s hometown or to a place in Tipperary.
+He is a private person, particularly about his family life, and would sometimes disappear for a long stretch of time – often, it would appear, to Ireland (either to his mother’s hometown or to his place in Tipperary).

 Bolton, Peter Kay’s hometown, was a Lancashire mill-town and today is proud of its industrial heritage.